 International entry is currently allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland.

 The government of France has imposed the following measures to reduce the spread of COVID-19:

-There are alternative travel options to Paris that can usually take longer:
+Other travel options to Paris can usually take longer:

 Paris is approximately 303 miles (489 km) away from Zurich.